edwardyehuang/iSeg/README.md

 ### News

+Sept-04-2025: Add support for TPUv5e.
+We will support TPUv6e in next few months.

 March-14-2024: Add support for Gemma (Keras 2.15 compatible).

 March-05-2024: Add support for keras 3.
 Note that I still retain support for keras 2 and currently only support the TensorFlow backend.
 Support for Pytorch and JAX backends will be released at a later date.